bracheopterix/blog/src/Blog/readme.txt

 Add Games now, under the Header

 Make it clear with light theme / dark theme - don't like that shift when half of the page is still light

+// Make that arrows don't brightened if there is no page in that direction.
+Top arrow may become hidden.